afq984/pyardrone/docs/config.rst

         >>> drone.config['general:ardrone_name']
         'My ARDrone'

-    If the requested configuration option does not exist, *KeyError* is raised.
+    If the requested configuration option does not exist, :py:exc:`KeyError` will be raised

 .. note::